lventosa/portfolio/README.md

 # Personal Portfolio
-Compilation of personal data science projects done in my free time for self-learning/entertainment purposes.
+Compilation of small personal data science projects done in my free time for self-learning/entertainment purposes.
 This is a work in progress.

 ## Table of Contents
 1. [US Breweries Analysis](#breweries)